Edum-favour/stock-performance-analysis-h1-2025/README.md

 This dashboard isn't just an analytics project, it's a structured guide built for investors who already understand the stock market matrix.

+Investors with high to moderate risk tolerance can explore the top performing stocks based on the return breakdown chart, selecting picks that align with your investment goal.

+However, more risk-averse investors can explore top stocks in the custom scoring model.
+These aren't just ranked by return, they are also evaluated for risk, stability, value and overall performance.

 That said, no dashboard replaces due diligence.
 Behind every high score lies a business with real operations and risks.
-Investors should still conduct thorough research, reviewing detailed financial statements, assessing internal efficiency, understanding external risk factors and validating valuation metrics before making any decisions.
+Investors should still conduct thorough research, reviewing detailed financial statements, assessing internal efficiency, understanding external risk factors and validating valuation metrics before making any investment  decisions.